CodeYourFuture/syllabus/docs/git/index.md

 Similarly, you don't need to have finished everything before you push - in fact, it can be better to push lots!
 If your computer crashes, or you accidentally delete your files, or you want to work on homework on someone else's computer, you can always get back anything that you've pushed to GitHub.
 So commit often, and push often!

 You also don't need to have finished all of your homework in order to make a pull request!
 If you've been struggling with one question, you can make a pull request and ask for help (you can even link to it on Slack!
-It will help the volunteers to help you, because they will be able to see exactly the code you're strugglign with).
+It will help the volunteers to help you, because they will be able to see exactly the code you're struggling with).
 Or if you've done most of the homework, but are struggling with a few questions, a volunteer can look at what you've done and help you out - but only if they can see your code!

 Commit often, push often, and make pull requests early!